District of Columbia

 Elements of the Offense

-- Occupy a hidden observation post to secretly observe another person in a place where that person has a reasonable expectation of privacy
+- Section 22-3531(b): knowingly occupying a hidden observation post to secretly observe another person under circumstances in which that person has a reasonable expectation of privacy.

 The statute is designed to protect people from invasive surveillance in situations where they reasonably believe they are not being watched or recorded.
-The offense focuses on the act of observation or recording itself, not on whether the images are subsequently shared or distributed.
+The misdemeanor prongs focus on the act of observation or recording; the felony prong focuses on what the offender does with the captured image after the fact.

 What Counts as a "Reasonable Expectation of Privacy"